edfungus/Crouton/README.md

 >ESP8266 Lua [Nodemcu documentation on Github](https://github.com/nodemcu/nodemcu-firmware/wiki/nodemcu_api_en)

 Sample code for the ESP8266 which included a togglable and dimmable light.
-Refer to the [getting started](/crouton/gettingStarted) page for more details.
+Refer to the [*/client/* directory](https://github.com/edfungus/Crouton/tree/master/clients) page for more details.

 ##### Python